-'''

-public void

-visitChildren(java.util.function.Consumer<java.lang.ThreadGroup> visitor)

-throws ForEachTerminationException

-'''
+visitChildren(java.util.function.Consumer<java.lang.ThreadGroup> visitor) throws ForEachTerminationException visitor-The function to be called on each child thread group.

 Performs some operation on all the children of the current group.
 The traversal of the children continues as long as visitor does not throw a ForEachTerminationException.
 Thus the traversal can be prematurely ended by visitor throwing this exception, e.g., when a particular element is found.